-- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2016 was carried out. - The Company enjoys a tax exemption under the New Urban Communities law. - Years of 2017- 2019 are under inspection.
+- The Company submits its tax declarations regularly and in a timely manner. - Inspection of the Company's records until 2016 was carried out. - The Company enjoys a tax exemption under the New Urban Communities law. - Years of 2017- 2018 are under inspection.

-- The Company deducts income tax on employee salaries in a timely manner. - The Company's records were inspected for the years till 2010.
+- The Company deducts income tax on employee salaries in a timely manner. - The Company's records were inspected for the years till 2010. - Years of 2011/2021 are under inspection.

-The Company's records were inspected for the years till 2006 and the due taxes were paid as per the assessment.
+- The Company's records were inspected for the years till 2006 and the due taxes were paid as per the assessment. - Years of 2007/2021 are under inspection

-The Company submits its tax declarations and settles taxes regularly and in a timely manner.
-The Company's records were inspected for the years till 2013 and tax assessment was received for years till 2013.
+- The Company submits its tax declarations and settles taxes regularly and in a timely manner.
+The Company's records were inspected for the years till 2013 and tax assessment was received for years till 2013. - Years of 2014/2021 are under inspection.